 What does the acronym ARCS stand for?
 Achievement Rewards for College Scientists

-What schools does ARCS support?
-San Diego State University, The Scripps Research Institute, UC San Diego and University of San Diego
+At what schools does ARCS support Scholars?
+San Diego State University, Scripps Research, UC San Diego and University of San Diego

 How are ARCS Scholars selected?
-Universities select Scholars based on ARCS national criteria: must be U.S. citizens, a minimum GPA of 3.5, enrolled full-time in STEM research fields
+Universities select Scholars based on ARCS national criteria: must be U.S. citizens, a minimum GPA of 3.5, enrolled full-time in STEM research fields, pursuing a PhD degree